On this page

 Community colleges

 These post-secondary institutions are a great place to earn associate degrees in addition to many trade or vocation-based certificates and diplomas.
 Community college is often a stepping stone to the bachelor’s degree, as associate degree credits can often easily transfer to a four-year college or university.
 Those who earn an associate degree in medical billing and coding might see better job prospects and higher starting pay, as many employers look fondly upon those who take the time to earn a degree.
-As an added bonus, attending community college on campus can provide students with the coveted “college experience” that broadens their horizons and strengthens peer relationships.
+As a bonus, attending community college on campus can provide students with the coveted “college experience” that broadens their horizons and strengthens peer relationships.

 Bottom line: Completing a community college medical and billing program is perfect for anyone who wants to earn an associate degree or attend classes in a traditional college environment.